My wife and I wanted to have the carpets in our home replaced and the tile/laminate replaced with hardwood. The total bill came to $22k.

 Look elsewhere, and price check.
 We found a better deal with better products and a better experience.
 The fact that they come to you is nice, but it is not worth the hassle.

-Review about: Fifty Floor Installation.
+Product or Service Mentioned: Fifty Floor Installation.

 Reason of review: Poor customer service.